 Performance-wise, I would say that the overclockers will experience a performance boost by using this cooler.
 The cooling head and pump are incorporated into a much larger pumping station, which is one reason why such outputs are there.

 Also, this station features RGB LEDs and also an OLED display.
 Like every display that exists on AIOs, it also portrays the system details.
-Don’t forget to check out the best alternatives to dark rock pro 4 cpu cooler.

 The temps that I found on my testing were at a considerable level.
 But the problem with this cooler is that you’ll only be able to use full features if you have other products from ASUS in your system.
 In short, it isn’t quite that versatile when it comes to offering great values.
 That said, the cost for this cooler is also on the higher side.